 Now vary the timing of the rise in pollution by shifting the position of the rise on the X-axis.
 Make two new graphs and note how the timing affects the dynamics of the different genotypes[graphs #7&8].

 Turn in the graphs showing phenotypic (graph 1) and genotypic (graph 2) responses in the moth population for each of the scenarios that you've tested.
-[You should have eight graphs total at this point].
+[You should have eight graphs total at this point.
+Be sure to label your graphs].

 In a paragraph, describe the dynamics you observe in each scenario.
 What happens to the genotypes and phenotypes of the moths when pollution is added to the system (scenario 3)?
 Why?